Thrall (Warcraft): Heroes of the Storm

 Thrall appears as a playable character in the crossover multiplayer video game Heroes of the Storm.
 His basic traits include a self-healing ability called "Frostwolf Resilience", and has access to abilities such as Chain Lightning, Sundering and Earthquake.
 Thrall has good crowd control abilities, but is not a very mobile unit and leaves himself vulnerable to attacks whenever he moves backwards while attacking the enemy.

 Other appearances

 Like several Warcraft characters, Thrall features as a collectible card in the Warcraft spin-off game Hearthstone.
 He also appears in the World of Warcraft Trading Card Game as a collectible card.

 Thrall appears as an infant in the 2016 Warcraft movie, which is an adaptation of the first Warcraft game and explores the story of Thrall's parents, Durotan and Draka.
 Duncan Jones, the director of the movie, revealed during a Twitter discussion that he intends to feature Thrall's origin story in a proposed sequel.

+Thrall appears in an advertisement for United Airlines promoting Starlink Wi-Fi available on more than half of United's regional fleet alongside Peppa Pig, Bumblebee and Crash Bandicoot.